 I have not tried targeting trout, but similar lures can be effectively jigged.
 Maybe an option for deep lake fishing.

 The sinkers cast well and sink fast.
 On the retrieve, they spin around creating an extreme amount of line twist.
 Although, with modern swivels, and improved spinning reels the issue of line twisted is reduced.
-Using a superline should eliminate it entirely.
-Most anglers today use them when targeting salmon, but a small, if mostly elderly group of trout fishermen still find success.
+Using a superline on a reel with good line lay should eliminate the line twist entirely.

 The origins of these hand painted hard plastic French made minnows seems lost in time.
 They first hit the market sometime in the 1970’s.
 They were a popular seller, and retailers had trouble getting consistency of stock.